tdiesler/nessus-activemq/README.md

 Using Artemis dist: _TMP_/artemis/2.16.0
 Docker file support files at : _TMP_/artemis/2.16.0/docker _TMP_/artemis/2.16.0/docker
-├── Dockerfile-adoptopenjdk-11
 ├── Dockerfile-centos
-├── Dockerfile-debian
 └── docker-run.sh

 0 directories, 4 files

 Well done!
 Now you can continue with the Docker image build.
 Building the Docker Image:
-  Go to _TMP_/artemis/2.16.0 where you prepared the binary with Docker files.

-  # Go to _TMP_/artemis/2.16.0
-  $ cd _TMP_/artemis/2.16.0

-  # For Debian
-  $ docker build -f ./docker/Dockerfile-debian -t artemis-debian .

-  # For CentOS
+  # Build for CentOS
-  $ docker build -f ./docker/Dockerfile-centos -t artemis-centos .

-  # For AdoptOpen JDK 11
-  $ docker build -f ./docker/Dockerfile-adoptopenjdk-11 -t artemis-adoptopenjdk-11 .

-Note: -t artemis-debian, -t artemis-centos and artemis-adoptopenjdk-11 are just tag names for the purpose of this guide
+  $ ./build-docker.sh --from-release --artemis-version 2.16.0

-For more info read the readme.md
+For more info read the README.md
 ```

 # Building for CentOS